What is End of Service Gratuity?

-The result from this calculator will give you an approximate amount of your end of service gratuity.
+This calculator will give you an approximate amount of your end of service gratuity.
 The exact amount would be based on your company’s HR policies.

-You can also calculate the end of service gratuity on the Ministry website by entering joining date, last working date, basic monthly salary and number of gratuity days due for each year.
+You can also calculate the end of service gratuity on the Ministry website by entering your joining date, last working date, basic monthly salary and number of gratuity days due for each year.

 Although the service is available only in Arabic, non-Arabic speakers can also easily calculate ESB by following these steps:

 STEP 1: Click on this link to open the calculation page.
 You will see the following fields in Arabic:

 STEP 2: In the first field, enter your Date of Joining (as per your contract)

 STEP 3: In the second field, enter your Last Working Date